PdCure.org

 Call To Action:

 This web page is meant to instigate and inspire a call to action to take a journey towards pioneering the development of a new mercury chelator.
-The demand it urgent.
-It is hoped that development teams can be formed to harness the power of modern computational chemistry tools to engineer a breakthrough solution for a safe and effective mercury chelation compound.
+The demand is urgent.
+It is hoped that development teams of chemists and biochemists can be formed to harness the power of modern computational chemistry tools to engineer a breakthrough solution for a safe and effective mercury chelation compound.
 This call to action is dependent upon the expertise and passion of dedicated scientists and research teams to bring this vision to life.
+University based research teams are, now more than ever before, in dire need of funding for research projects.
+Now may be an opportune time to put together and employ a team of students and professors.
 Join us to unite and rally passionate scientists and experts to collaborate on the quest to safeguard global health and environmental well-being from the harmful effects of mercury.

 Note that this website does not have the financial or technical means to undertake this call to action.